shreyaspapi/corona-live-swiftUI/README.md

  - Add app icon
  - Restructing of code
  - Adding search bar for searhing states
  - Add more countries (Getting data from WHO or each country Govt.
-API)
+API)fg

 ## Screenshot